QuiqueCrespo/ComputationalLogic/Readme.md

 ```

-In this case Prolog interprets this sentences as:
+In this case, Prolog interprets these sentences as:

 - Some humans are geniuses => (human(ex):-true, genius(ex):-true)
 - Some humans win prizes => (human(ex):-true, win(prize(_),ex):-true)

 The reason for such a definition for the _some_ determinant is to introduce into the knowledge base at least one example of an atom that has both properties, in our case we call this atom _ex_.
-To finalise the syntactical definitions we need to define the structure of the questions to allow us to query the knowledge base.
+To finalize the syntactical definitions we need to define the structure of the questions to allow us to query the knowledge base.
 Following the same logic we defined the following questions:

 ```
 % questions